KuribohBBQ/CSC365_Project/docs/ExampleFlows.md

 - Call POST /scripts/125/rate and gives a rating to the Monk
 - Repeat process with other roles he's played with

 Bobby, an ethusiastic script writer, wants all his written scripts to be stored in a database.
 He wants to give them a unique name so that he can access them them depending on the situation.
-- Call
+Bobby want to create a script name "Spooky", with a list of 5 ghost characters.
+After a while he wanted to add a description to his script.
+- Call GET scripts/ "Spooky" to make sure your script has a unique name.
+- Call POST /scripts/add and in all info.
+Lets assume this is the first script"Spooky", [Boo, Casp, Shro, Poka, Low]
+- Call PUT /script/1/edit Here a scary description will be added to the Spooky script